 Once you know what type of light your space requires, you’ll most likely need to plan it out in layers.
 The first step is the ambient lighting – the overall level of lighting (which can be natural light if it works in your space).
 Next comes task lighting which is placed in areas where work will definitely need to be carried out e.g. to help customers read the menu, or at the till to help staff take payments.
 Lastly, plan your accent lighting to really personalise your space.
 This can be anything from spot lighting to draw attention to a particular feature, or just a striking design in the front-of-house area.

-Sometimes fixtures will fit into more than one category – for example, using the Plumen 003 over tables will offer functional light for reading menus, ambient light that glows like candle light, and a striking design that adds personality to your space.
+Sometimes fixtures will fit into more than one category – like the aforementioned Plumen 003 that offers functional light for reading menus, ambient light that glows like candle light, and a striking design that adds personality to your space.
 There’s no fixed rule but a 5:1 ratio of accent to ambient light is often recommended to make your features stand out.

 An average restaurant light bulb is going to have a lot more to do than a light bulb in the average home.
 That means low energy light bulbs are even more important for reducing energy consumption, the size of your energy bills and your bulb replacement budget too.
 If you’re after the vintage style incandescent look without the greedy credentials of old Edisons, check out our WattNott range.